 – If you found all the computers you need to run your business encrypted by Ransomware, could you restore them or would you have to pay the ransom?
 How long would it take you to restore them?
 In that time, how much business would you lose?
 How much of your normal work would not get done while you worked on restoring your systems?
 What if you paid the ransom, and the key doesn’t work?

 – If hackers breached your business network with your clients’ information and then started selling their personal information ( email addresses, phone numbers, addresses etc.) on the internet’s black markets, how would your clients/patients/customers react?
 Would they continue to do business with you?

 – If your website is silently breached (Not changed in any visible way) by hackers and starts installing banking malware on the computers that visit your site, what would your clients’ reactions be like?

 – If you are a healthcare provider or deal with healthcare information, would you be able to pay the fines levied by the US Department of Health and Human Services(HHS) if they did an audit and found problems?
 (Read me about HIPAA here.)

-There is a 2011 statistic that has been thrown around recently that says 60% of SMBs go out of business within 6 months of a cyber attack.
-The supposed source of this statistic, the National Cyber Security Alliance (NCSA) , has recently stated they are not the source of this statistic.
-However, consider the average cost per breach and the scenarios above.
+A 2011 statistic that has been thrown around recently states that 60% of SMBs go out of business within 6 months of a cyber attack.
+The supposed source of this statistic, the National Cyber Security Alliance (NCSA) , has recently clarified they are not the source of this statistic.
+However, consider the average cost per breach and the impact of the scenarios above.
 Would your SMB survive?
 Most SMBs could have a quality audit performed for $5,000 – $10,000.
 This does sound like a great deal of money, but weighed against the possible expense of a breach, can you afford to take the risk?